Table Of Contents

 Get a Free Xeljanz Blood Clots Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial attorneys that focus on the representation of plaintiffs in Xeljanz blood clots lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial attorneys that focus on the representation of plaintiffs in Xeljanz blood clots lawsuits.
 We are handling individual litigation nationwide and currently accepting new blood clot injury and death cases in all 50 states.

 Free Xeljanz Blood Clots Lawsuit Evaluation: Again, if you developed a blood clot (pulmonary embolism, deep vein thrombosis, etc.) after taking Xeljanz to treat rheumatoid arthritis, you should contact our attorneys immediately.
 Xeljanz patients may be entitled to compensation for medical expenses by filing a Xeljanz blood clots lawsuit and our attorneys can help.